brantburnett/Snappier/README.md

 }
 ```

-### Stream compression/decompression
+## Stream compression/decompression

 Compressing or decompressing a stream follows the same paradigm as other compression streams in .NET. `SnappyStream` wraps an inner stream.
 If decompressing you read from the `SnappyStream`, if compressing you write to the `SnappyStream`

 This approach reads or writes the [Snappy framing format](https://github.com/google/snappy/blob/master/framing_format.txt) designed for streaming.
 The input/output is not the same as the block method above.
-It includes additional headers and CRC checks.
+It includes additional headers and CRC32C checks.

 ```cs
 using System.IO;